jghoman/awesome-apache-airflow/README.md

 - [Breaking up the Airflow DAG monorepo](https://tech.scribd.com/blog/2020/breaking-up-the-dag-repo.html) - This post describes how to support managing Airflow DAGs from multiple git repos through S3.
 - [Improving Performance of Apache Airflow Scheduler](https://medium.com/databand-ai/improving-performance-of-apache-airflow-scheduler-507f4cb6462a) - A story of an adventure that allowed [Databand](https://databand.ai/) to speed up DAG parsing time 10 times
 - [How SSENSE is using Apache Airflow to do Data Lineage on AWS](https://medium.com/ssense-tech/principled-data-engineering-part-ii-data-governance-30297abb2446) - Exploring the fundamental themes of architecting and governing a data lake on AWS using Apache Arflow.
-- [Monitoring Airflow with Prometheus, StatsD and Grafana](https://databand.ai/blog/everyday-data-engineering-monitoring-airflow-with-prometheus-statsd-and-grafana/) - A guide on how to setup operational dashboards to production cluster by [Databand](http://databand.ai) and get high level visability on Airflow.
+- [Monitoring Airflow with Prometheus, StatsD and Grafana](https://databand.ai/blog/everyday-data-engineering-monitoring-airflow-with-prometheus-statsd-and-grafana/) - A guide on how to setup operational dashboards to production cluster by [Databand](http://databand.ai) and get high level visibility on Airflow.

 ## Books, blogs, podcasts, and such
 - [Data Pipelines with Apache Airflow](https://www.manning.com/books/data-pipelines-with-apache-airflow) - A Manning book (Early Access September 2019) on Airflow.